googleapis/cloud-bigtable-clients-test/docs/test_proxy.md

     the proxy user can no longer see the object. `RemoveClient()` should be called after `CloseClient()`.

-The `status` field of response messages:
+About the `status` field in data operation's response:

 *   It should always represents an error returned by the client library.
-In other words, problems in either the proxy logic or test <-> proxy communication shouldn't appear in this field.
+In other words, problems in either the proxy logic or test <--> proxy communication shouldn't appear in this field.

-*   The response of BulkMutateRows also contain per-mutation status.
+*   The response of BulkMutateRows also contains per-mutation status.
 Test proxy should disambiguate between RPC failure and individual entry failure, and set MutateRowsResult.status according to the overall RPC status.
 For test cases that are focused on per-mutation failures, we will only check the per-mutation